twitter/communitynotes/documentation/contributing/aliases.md

 Further, we believe aliases have the potential to:

 - **Reduce bias**.
-By keeping focus on the content of notes rather than who’s writing them, aliases have the potential to reduce bias that people might have around specific authors.
+By keeping the focus on the content of notes rather than who’s writing them, aliases have the potential to reduce the bias that people might have toward specific authors.
 - **Reduce polarization**.
 [Recent research](https://twitter.com/chris_bail/status/1379453587558952960?s=20) indicates aliases might reduce polarization by helping people feel comfortable crossing partisan lines, or criticizing their own side without the prospect of peer pressure or retribution.

 ### Accountability

 It’s important that the benefits of aliases don’t come at the expense of accountability.
 To that end: all Community Notes accounts have profile pages that make it easy to see one’s past contributions and their [Writing and Rating Impact](./writing-and-rating-impact.md).
-Additionally, Community Notes contributors are [accountable to ratings their contributions receive](https://twitter.com/communitynotes/status/1404519791394758657), giving weight to contributors whose notes and ratings are consistently found helpful by others.
+Additionally, Community Notes contributors are [accountable for the ratings their contributions receive](https://twitter.com/communitynotes/status/1404519791394758657), giving weight to contributors whose notes and ratings are consistently found helpful by others.

 ## How to choose your alias

 Contributors can visit [this link](https://twitter.com/i/communitynotes/u/me) to choose an alias.
-You'll have 5 random options to pick from, and at this time choices cannot be changed.
+You'll have 5 random options to pick from, and at this time, choices cannot be changed.

 ![Screen presenting different alias options the user can pick from](../images/alias-02.png)